-- (4)(5) > 500 and ≤ 2000 BHP.
-This section applies to the installation and operation of nonroad engines with a cumulative maximum rated brake horsepower greater than 500 BHP and less than or equal to 2000 BHP. - (a) Notification of intent to operate is required before operations begin.
+- (a) Notification of intent to operate is required before operations begin.
 The owner or operator must notify the permitting authority of their intent to operate prior to beginning operation.
 The notice must contain the following information: - (i) Name and address of owner or operator; - (ii) Site address or location; - (iii) Date of equipment arrival at the site; - (iv) Cumulative engine maximum rated BHP. - (b) Recordkeeping.
-For each site, the owner or operator must record the following information for each nonroad engine: - (i) Site address or location; - (ii) Date of equipment arrival at the site; - (iii) Date of equipment departure from the site; - (iv) Engine function or purpose; - (v) Identification of each component as follows: - (A) Equipment manufacturer, model number and its unique serial number; - (B) Engine model year: - (vi) Type of fuel used with fuel specifications (sulfur content, cetane number, etc.). - (c) Record retention requirements.
+For each site, the owner or operator must record the following information for each nonroad engine: - (i) Site address or location; - (ii) Date of equipment arrival at the site; - (iii) Date of equipment departure from the site; - (iv) Engine function or purpose: - (v) Identification of each component as follows: - (A) Equipment manufacturer, model number and its unique serial number; - (B) Engine model year; - (vi) Type of fuel used with fuel specifications (sulfur content, cetane number, etc.). - (c) Record retention requirements.
 The owner or operator must keep the records of the current engine and equipment activity in hard copy or electronic form.
-These records can be maintained on-site or off-site for at least five years and must be readily available to the permitting authority on request. - (5)(6) > 2000 BHP.
-This section applies to the installation and operation of any nonroad engine with a cumulative maximum rated brake horsepower greater than 2000 BHP. - (a) Notification of intent to operate.
-Prior to operation, the owner or operator must notify the permitting authority of the intent to operate and supply sufficient information to enable the permitting authority to determine that the operation will comply with national ambient air quality standards as regulated by WAC 173-400-113 (3) and (4).
-The notification of intent to operate must contain at a minimum the information in (5)(a) above. - (b) Approval is required before operations begin.
-The owner or operator must obtain written nonroad engine approval to operate, from the permitting authority, prior to operation.(c) Recordkeeping.
-The owner or operator must meet all of the requirements of subsection (4)(b) and (c) of this section.
+These records can be maintained on-site or off-site for at least five years and must be readily available to the permitting authority on request. - (5) > 2000 BHP.
+This section applies to a project that requires the installation and operation of any nonroad engine with a cumulative maximum rated brake horsepower greater than 2000 BHP. - (a) Notification of intent to operate. - (i) Prior to operation, the owner or operator must notify the permitting authority of the intent to operate and supply sufficient information to enable the permitting authority to determine that the operation will comply with national ambient air quality standards as regulated by WAC 173-400-113 (3) and (4). - (ii) The notification must contain, at a minimum, the information in (4)(a) of this section. - (b) Approval is required before operations begin.
+The owner or operator must obtain written nonroad engine approval to operate, from the permitting authority, prior to operation.

-(c) Recordkeeping.
+- (c) Recordkeeping.
+The owner or operator must meet all of the requirements of subsection (4)(b) and (c) of this section. - (d) Recordkeeping.
 The owner or operator must meet all of the requirements of subsection (4)(b) and (c) of this section.

-(7) Criteria specific to projects on Department of Defense and Department of Energy facilities.
+(6) Requirements specific to projects on Department of Defense and Department of Energy facilities.